streamdata-gallery-organizations/stripe/_listings/stripe/accounts-get-openapi.md

 x-complete: 0
 info:
   title: Stripe Get Accounts
-  description: "Returns a list of accounts connected to your platform via Connect.
+  description: Returns a list of accounts connected to your platform via Connect.
-    If you\u2019re not a platform, the list is empty."
+    If you???re not a platform, the list is empty.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team